 Lifetouch, our official commencement photographer, will take two photos of each graduate.
 The first as you shake the President’s hand while receiving your diploma cover and the second in front of a Concordia banner as you exit the stage.
 Your proofs will be emailed to you and mailed to the permanent address on file with the University within ten days after your ceremony.
 Be sure your permanent address is updated on CSP Connect.
 Once you receive your proofs, orders can be placed online at www.events.lifetouch.com.

 Parking is free in all Concordia marked lots.
 Some on-street parking is also available.
-All Concordia lots have designated parking for disabled visitors.
+All Concordia lots have designated parking for disabled visitors, however, Lot B, off Hamline Avenue will be reserved as Handicap lot.

 Tickets are required for Concordia University’s December commencement ceremonies only.
 For more information please visit the Ticket FAQ.